 But what I really want to point out is the claim that Dove uses "skin-natural nutrients".
 Please look back over the list of ingredients in the Dove Beauty Bar.
 What of those ingredients would you consider a "skin-natural nutrient"?

-The gentlest soap we make is our Organic Castile soap.
+The gentlest soap we make is our Castile soap.
 The ingredients for that soap include organic extra virgin olive oil, raw goat milk, and lye to turn it into soap.

 You can't get more natural and simple than that.
-In fact, The Organic Castile Goat Milk Soap is so gentle that we recommend it for newborns and people struggling with chemotherapy and radiation treatments.
+In fact, The Castile Goat Milk Soap is so gentle that we recommend it for newborns and people struggling with chemotherapy and radiation treatments.

 "I have been using this soap for my newborn.
 It cleans him well but is also so moisturizing.
 I’ll definitely continue to purchase Goat Milk Stuff soap for my entire family." - Valarie A.

-The Organic Castile natural soap cleans gently yet thoroughly and supports your skin.
+The Castile natural soap cleans gently yet thoroughly and supports your skin.
 It doesn't contain chemical ingredients that are questionable.

-"My skin has always been dry, but I wanted something extra moisturizing and good for me with the chemo, and the Organic Castile bar is a dream.
+"My skin has always been dry, but I wanted something extra moisturizing and good for me with the chemo, and the Castile bar is a dream.
 I use it on my face and I probably could go without face lotion after." - Roxanna R.

 If you've ever used a Beauty Bar because you thought it was better for your skin, we urge you to try our Natural Goat Milk Soap.